smix22/smix22/README.md

 # 🛰️ Stefan // smix22

 **`Creative Satellite (Developer/Designer/Writer)`**

+Junior Full Stack Developer with a passion for Frontend and a background in Design and Journalism.

+Creativity has been my lifelong companion, whether in writing, designing, or coding.
+As a creative problem-solver, both slick and functional solutions are my ultimate aspiration.
+My motivation is to design a responsible, supportive world and a future shaped by (digital) sustainability.

 <!--
 **smix22/smix22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.